Careers event tips: what to wear and how to prepare

 What to wear at formal careers events

 For formal events (such as open days or those run by TARGETjobs Events), dress as you would for a job interview.
-Get your outfit together and look at yourself in it in advance in front of a full-length mirror.
+Get your outfit together, make sure it is crease free and check how you look in front of a full-length mirror.

 - Wear a suit, shirt and tie.